cbosoft/pi_rheo_proj/README.md

                                 and saves with the timestamp as the filename.
 /../frames_get.py               converts the recorded video files to individual frames to enable the image recognition to be run
 ```
+*Distributed under Gnu General Public License (GPL).

-*You can use this as much as you like, share it as you like, whatever.
-There's no warranty or guarantee that it will actually work.*
+You can use this as much as you like, share it as you like, whatever.

+However, there is no warranty or guarantee that it will actually work.*